eclipse-threadx/rtos-docs/rtos-docs/threadx/chapter4.md

 This service retrieves a message from the specified message queue.
 The retrieved message is **copied** from the queue into the memory area specified by the destination pointer.
 That message is then removed from the queue.

 > **Important:** *The specified destination memory area must be large enough to hold the message; i.e., the message destination pointed to by* ***destination_ptr*** *must be at least as large as the message size for this queue.
-Otherwise, if the destination is not large enough, memory corruption occurs in the following memory area.*
+If the destination is not large enough, the behavior is undefined.
+That said, a typical consequence is memory corruption of an adjacent (usually subsequent) memory area.*

 ### Parameters